Sally Gaze

 Gaze was educated at Sidney Sussex College, Cambridge, the University of Birmingham and The Queen's Foundation.
 She was ordained in the Church of England as a deacon in 1996 and as a priest in 1997.
 She served her title at Martley between 1996 and 2000.
-After another curacy at Crickhowell she was the incumbent at Newton Flotman from 2002 to 2017.
-She was then Dean for Rural Mission Consultancy in St Edmundsbury for two years before being appointed archdeacon.
+After another curacy at Crickhowell she was the Team Rector at the Tas Valley Team Ministry from 2002 to 2017.
+During this time she served on the working group which produced the Mission -shaped church report.
+In 2006, her book Mission-shaped and Rural: Growing Churches in the Countryside was published by CHP.
+After this she became Fresh Expressions Facilitator for the Diocese of Norwich, alongside her benefice role.